Skip to main content

 I'm Charlie.
 Primary Computing Specialist Teacher, father to one and the founder of the Primary Coding League.
 I've been teaching since 2020, have always been passionate and excited about using technology within the classroom but also trying to do things differently.
 I love pushing the boundaries and trying something new, even if it flops and fails as I see it always a journey of learning.

 I never set out for the Primary Coding League to become what it has done today.
-I was jsut trying to provide something exicitng for my students and add to my school's enrichment offering.
+I was just trying to provide something exicitng for my students and add to my school's enrichment offering.
 However, what followed has been beyond my wildest dreams and I feel incredibly lucky and grateful for the position and opportunity I have been given with this.

 July 2024: How it all began